ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 #### Elapsed Time Column

 Nimble could introduce a column type that maps time duration to localized strings (e.g. "1 minute, 10 seconds").
 Its API will be discussed in a future update to this document.
 It might use [Temporal duration values](https://tc39.es/proposal-temporal/docs/duration.html) formatted with [`Intl.DurationFormat`](https://tc39.es/proposal-intl-duration-format/) but those APIs are not yet approved for implementation in browsers.
 The [`Intl.RelativeTimeFormat` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/RelativeTimeFormat) also looks promising but it includes relative words like "ago" and "in" which are difficult to remove, even when using [`formatToParts`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/RelativeTimeFormat/formatToParts).

+#### Specifying locale

+The columns described above will format numbers, dates, and times differently depending on the locale.
+To specify the locale, the column implementations will read a Nimble configuration design token for locale and pass its value to the `locales` input of the `Intl.NumberFormat` or `Intl.DateTimeFormat` constructor.
+If the value of that token changes on the column element, the column will re-render with the new locale.

+The design token for configuring locale will be a new token following the patterns described in [Automatic theme / Runtime Configuration HLD](https://github.com/ni/nimble/pull/1257) for tokens like `theme` and `direction`.
+Its attribute name on the theme provider will be `locale`.
+It will be a string expected to conform with the [BCP 47 locale format](https://en.wikipedia.org/wiki/IETF_language_tag) (e.g. `en-us` or `de`).
+Its initial value will be set by reading the `lang` attribute from the page's `<html>` element.

+_Alternative_: We considered naming the token attribute `lang` to match the [HTML global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) but decided against it to help signal that this is a Nimble "proprietary" attribute that has its own rules for inheritance (it can only be set on theme provider elements, not arbitrary HTML elements).

 ---